378: Norse Sagas: Snowfell (part 1 of 2)

 kind of silly happened.

-Lon's son, his axe aloft, ready to find its resting place in Einar's skull, paused.
+Lon's son, his axe aloft, ready to find its resting place in Einar's skull, paused,

-And his pants began to fall down.
+and his pants began to fall down.

-There was a quiet tearing, only heard because the snow in the clearing muffled all but Einar's panting, and Einar could see that Lon's son's well, his pants were falling off.
+There was a quiet tearing, only heard because the snow in the clearing muffled all but Einar's panting, and Einar could see that Lon's son's, well, his pants were falling off.

+Someone had cut his belt from behind.
 Lon's son dropped his hands to pull up his pants, and Einar didn't hesitate.

 He found his opening and opened up Lon's son's belly with his dagger, the steaming blood cratering the snow underneath him.

 When it was all over, Bard, standing behind the body of Lon's son, stepped forward and took the young man's shaking hands, helping him to his feet.
+He looked like he could use a warm place to sleep.

 Einar was

+surprised.
 Bard's cave was warm.

-It was full of daughters?
+It was happy.
+It was full of daughters.

 Five out of six of Bard's daughters lived in the cave with him.
+It was surprisingly cozy.

 You live here with your family.

+I do now, Bard said.
 He bade the man to sit and asked Thorkel to get the porridge.

 Bard's brother limped over.